sarath01/HumanVitalsLogger/VitalsLogger/README.md

 ---

-© 2025 Sarath Konda.
+© 2025 Sarath Reddy Konda.
 Created in support of a U.S. EB2-NIW petition to advance healthcare technology and public interest software.